ulif/onion-pi/README.md

 not use the `torbrowser`.

-## Differences from Core Adafruit Build
+# Differences to Regular Adafruit Onion-pi Setup

 The deployment shown here tries to follow closely the more or less canonical 'Adafruit' recipe as described at:

     https://learn.adafruit.com/onion-pi/overview

-Some things, howerver, were changed:
+Some things, however, were changed:

-  - we do not activate ipv4 forwarding.
+- IPv4 forwarding is not activated.
 Instead we make sure its turned off.

+  There is no reason to forward all ipv4 packets if they cannot be handled as regular tor traffic.